This website uses cookies

 When we ask an agent to make a change, we describe a desired shift on the theoretical plane.
 Through natural language instructions, we aim to express the new truth of the system.

-The agent does not edit requirements.
-It edits code, hoping the code now matches what you asked for.
+The agent edits code, hoping it matches what we asked for.

 • An e2e test checking the signup flow broke

-• Updated the e2e test to check the new password validation requirements
+• Then it updated the e2e test to check the new password validation requirements

 • e2e test still breaks with a server-side validation error

-• Updated password validation on the BE to meet the new requirement
+• It updated password validation on the BE to meet the new requirement

 • All tests pass.
 Production-ready.